Ahmed-TAIBECHE/Fitness-tracker-machine-learning-project/README.md

 * **Part 7:** Counting Repetitions, Creating a Custom Algorithm

-# You can run this project by running the next codes by order (which are totaly created by me ):
+# You can run this project by running the next codes by order:
 ### 1. makes_dataset.py
 ### 2. visualize.py
 ### 3. remove_outliers.py